-They will also be hesitant to provide you with clear investment return information.
+Bad advisors will also be hesitant to provide you with clear investment return information.
 They will rarely compare your performance to the real benchmarks.

 Never trust an adviser who compares your performance to a "custom benchmark" established by the fund company.
-Also never accept a comparison to "comparable funds".
+Also, never accept a comparison to "comparable funds".
 That's slang for we picked the crap out there to make you believe we look good.
-Don't forget, less than 20% of actively managed funds sustainably outperform their benchmarks so there's lots of crap to choose from when picking comparable funds.
+Don't forget, less than 20% of actively managed funds outperform their benchmarks so there's lots of crap to choose from when picking comparable funds.

 Good advisers develop investment plans with you based on your personal situation.
 They will be very clear about how they are diversifying and structuring your portfolio to meet your risk tolerance, tolerance for volatility, financial situation, and expected return on investment.

 Once this plan is in place, good advisers will stick with it regardless of market performance.
 The only trading they should be doing is the initial buying in the desired proportions and the maintenance to keep the desired allocations as the market moves.
 The portfolio adjustments should be periodic and systematic.
 Once a quarter, twice a year, annually, when the allocations are off by more than 5%, or another similar standard.